dustinpfister/blog_posts/_posts/lodash_chain.md

 ## 2 - Explicit Chaining with \_.chain

-When doing so it results in wrapping the value for explicit chaining.
+When passing a value to \_.chain the returned result is a wrapped value ready for explicit chaining.
 Functions that return arrays, collections, functions, and values of any kind can then be chained together.
-However in order to unwrap the chain the \_/value method must be called.
+However once done in order to unwrap the chain the \_.value method must be called.

 ```js
 let arr = _.chain([1, 2, 3, 4])